ukparliament/procedure-parsing/public/comments/work_package_controller.rb.md

 The parse pass count will be incremented every time we attempt to parse a route.

-The parse pass count is created as an instance variable because we want to increment on each parse and report from it later.
+The parse pass count is created as an instance variable because we want to increment on each parse pass and report from it later.

     @parse_pass_count = 0
 We create an array to log the parsing.